 Section 4 showed that the use of either the calendar and stepwise methods strongly reduces precipitation and temperature biases in comparison to the first domain selection (raw SANDHY outputs).
-Even if the stepwise selection shows better performances for temperature reconstructions - and especially in terms of rank correlations or RMSE - the calendar selection may be retained in specific cases.
+Even if the stepwise selection shows better performances for temperature reconstructions - and especially in terms of rank correlations or RMSE - the calendar

+- selection may be retained in specific cases.
 First, if one is interested in simulating precipitation only, the calendar selection offers a much easier implementation, without the need to resort to additional predictors (T2m and SST).
-This may for example be the case in the context of quantitative precipitation forecast for which SANDHY has been originally developed.

-Nevertheless, the stepwise selection appears much more suitable and adapted to contexts where seasons are exposed to potential shifts, like in long-term historical reconstructions as here or in climate change impact studies.
-Indeed, the selection of analogue days may in this case closely follow the warming signal carried out by both the large-scale 2 m temperature and the sea surface temperature.
+This may for example be the case in the context of quantitative precipitation forecast for which SANDHY has been originally developed. - Nevertheless, the stepwise selection appears much more suitable and adapted to contexts where seasons are exposed to potential shifts, like in long-term historical reconstructions as here or in climate change impact studies.
+Indeed, the selection of analogue days may in this case closely follow the decadal to multi-decadal variability as well as the anthropogenic warming signal carried out by both the T2m and the SST.